rron/siteSlider/README.md

 Let's start !
 -------------
 At first, we have to set some markup.
-In general, we need to create elements which will hold some content, with the same class - for example 'frame'.
+In general, we need to create elements which will hold some content, with the same class - for example `frame`.
 Then add elements, which should be our triggers for sliding site.
-The last thing out there, is to put elements (for example list with 'li' nodes), equal in number of 'frame' class holders.
+The last thing out there, is to put elements (for example list with `<li>` nodes), equal in number of `frame` class holders.

     <div id="container">
       <div id="controls">